China's central bank chief poured cold water on Thursday on talk that Beijing could make the yuan fully convertible as soon as 2015.

 But he added: There should be coordination and, when setting monetary policy, countries should consider the impact on global liquidity.

-Internationalising the yuan was a long-term process of exploration and experimentation, he said.
+Internationalizing the yuan was a long-term process of exploration and experimentation, he said.

-He said any move by London to trade the yuan would not affect the status of Hong Kong as an international centre because the territory had strong markets and played an important role in China's development.
+He said any move by London to trade the yuan would not affect the status of Hong Kong as an international center because the territory had strong markets and played an important role in China's development.